M-Abdullah-Sheikh/next-tailwind-app/README.md

-# NextApp With Chakra UI
+# NextApp With Tailwind CSS

 Welcome to NextApp Hello World with Tailwind CSS .